Esri/geodev-hackerlabs/develop/locate_turf_leaflet.md

 # Use HTML5 location, esri leaflet and turf to query a feature service

-In this lab we'll write a [Leaflet](https://leafletjs.com) application that uses [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) to glean a user's location and display the census block they happen to be inside.
+In this lab we'll write a [Leaflet](https://leafletjs.com) application that uses [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) to glean a user's location and then take advantage of Turf to figure out what census block they happen to be inside.

 > ### 1.
 First lets get our development environment set up.